rishabh7823/advanced-DCDC/README.md

 1.example of Foundry IP's is Rath 150

-2.Foundry is basically a set of machines/a big factery and we communicate with the factery as a VLSI engineer.
+2.Foundry is basically a set of machines/a big factory and we communicate with the factory as a VLSI engineer.

-3.IP is bassically called intelligent property it means it needs some extra intelligens to build this.
+3.IP is bassically called intelligent property which means it needs some extra intelligence to build this.

 ### **Macros**